top of page

 Health and Safety

-At Once Upon a Voice, we prioritize vocal health and provide a supportive, trauma-informed, and neurodivergent-affirming environment.
+At Once Upon a Voice, we prioritize vocal health and provide a supportive, trauma-informed, and neurodiversity-affirming environment.
+We welcome speaking and nonspeaking students, including those who use American Sign Language (ASL) or other forms of augmentative and alternative communication (AAC).
+Services are tailored to honor each student’s expressive style and support meaningful engagement, with caregiver collaboration as needed.
 Our services promote sustainable voice use and creative exploration through early musical development, singing, and songwriting.
 However, we are not medical professionals and cannot diagnose or treat physical or mental health conditions.
 We encourage students and families to consult licensed healthcare providers, such as pediatricians, laryngologists, or psychiatrists, for assessment and care.
 For students in speech or voice therapy, we are happy to collaborate with their speech-language pathologist to support their progress in music.

 Students may be unable to participate if any of the following apply at enrollment or during their time with us: